No Rest for the Wicked (film): Cast

+Release

+The film was presented at the 59th San Sebastián International Film Festival on 17 September 2011.
+Distributed by Warner Bros., it was released theatrically in Spain on 23 September 2011.
+After its success at the 26th Goya Awards, the film received a second threatrical run, opening in 112 screens.

 Reception

 Jonathan Holland of Variety called Coronado's performance "grippingly visceral" and described the film as "credible, fast-moving, hard-nosed fare".
 Deborah Young of The Hollywood Reporter wrote that the film, while conventional, is "a tense, briskly paced genre thriller".
 Fionnuala Halligan of Screen Daily called it "a deliciously complicated and gritty Spanish thriller".

 In March 2012, American actor Sylvester Stallone expressed interest in making an American adaptation of the film.